Destination PostgreSQL #

 type: POSTGRESQL host: localhost #Replace localhost with your PostgreSQL host port: 5432 #Replace the 57565 with the port of your host database: 'tpch' #Replace tpch with your database name username: 'replicant' #Replace replicant with the username of your user that connects to your PostgreSQL server password: 'Replicant#123' #Replace Replicant#123 with your user's password max-connections: 30 #Specify the maximum number of connections Replicant can open in PostgreSQL socket-timeout-s: 60 #The timeout value for socket read operations.
 The timeout is in seconds and a value of zero means that it is disabled. max-retries: 10 #Number of times any operation on the system will be re-attempted on failures. retry-wait-duration-ms: 1000 #Duration in milliseconds replicant should wait before performing then next retry of a

-Make sure the specified user has
+Important: Make sure that the

 socket-timeout-s